pavankumarpolavarapu/pavankumarpolavarapu_old.github.io/notebook/_posts/2018-11-11-k-nearest-neighbors.md

 author: "Pavan Kumar Polavarapu"
 ---

->Recently, I have started following CS231n MIT Course and the first assignment of week 2 is to implement K-Nearest Neighbors Classifier and here I wanted to share thoughts on my approach.
+>Recently, I have started following CS231n MIT Course and the first assignment of week 2 is to implement K-Nearest Neighbors Classifier.
+This post is introduction to KNN.

 ### Machine Learning
 Machine learning algorithms are broadly divided into two categories : Classification/Regression, Clustering.
 There are supervised and unsupervised learning approaches in each of these categories.
 Classification category is about identifying a data point and classifying that point into a category.
 For example., Email can be either Spam/Not Spam.
 Clustering is about dividing data points into groups/clusters such that points in same group are more similar than the other group.